martin-specq/servo_test_rig/readme.md

 ![image](https://user-images.githubusercontent.com/114927032/224658344-081d514a-25de-461f-916a-3b1de6ebde2b.png)

+This manipulation must be performed only once, i.e. this does not have to be performed at each windows startup.

 If your 2 created virtual COM ports are not 'COM1' and 'COM2', then the variables 'USB_DEV_CMD' and 'USB_DEV_TELEM' in "config.py" must be changed accordingly.
 For instance, if the 2 created virtual COM ports are 'COM3' and 'COM7', the following lines in "config.py" must be changed as follow: